catalyst-cloud/catalystcloud-docs/source/compute/anti-affinity-groups-ha.rst

 ..
 Note::

-  Before using any of the following methods, you will have to source your environment variables using an :ref:`openRC file.<configuring-the-cli>`
+  Before using any of the following methods, you will have to source your environment variables using an :ref:`OpenRC file.<configuring-the-cli>`

 .. tabs::